maiorano84/object-hydrator/README.md

 Possible points of improvement:

-* Method Reflection is currently limited only to one parameter.
+* Method Reflection is currently limited only to one parameter for recursion.
-* Additional attributes may be needed to flesh out exclusion logic
+* Additional attributes may be needed to flesh out possible exclusion logic to prevent mapping on public properties